chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 The following week, the police were joined by California National Guard troops to attack strikers, and continued to use the pepper fogger.

-{{< figure src="berkeley_1969_02_28_1.jpg" alt="Guardsmen with bayonetted rifles and sheriff's deputies with tear and and pepper fogger walking through UC campus" caption="National guardsmen and police use a pepper fogger and other weapons on striking students, Berkeley CA 02/28/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_28_1.jpg" alt="Guardsmen with bayonetted rifles and sheriff's deputies with tear and and pepper fogger walking through UC campus" caption="National guardsmen and police use a pepper fogger and other weapons on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}

-{{< figure src="berkeley_1969_02_28_2.jpg" alt="Guardsmen with bayonetted rifles and sheriff's deputies with tear and and pepper fogger walking through UC campus" caption="View from behind of the police using a pepper fogger on striking students, Berkeley CA 02/28/1969; AP Wirephoto" width="500px">}}
+{{< figure src="berkeley_1969_02_28_2.jpg" alt="View from behind of the police using a pepper fogger on striking students" caption="View from behind of the police using a pepper fogger on striking students, Berkeley CA 2/28/1969; AP Wirephoto" width="500px">}}

 This deployment was covered in the Miami News (Miami, Florida) and the Press and Sun-Bulletin (Binghamton, New York) on March 1st 1969.